paperclipmonkey/Landscape-Connect/README.md

 #Landscape Connect Android

 Landscape Connect is a new way to gather responses to landscape based questionnaires.
-It supports grabbing of GPS and a photo as well as a fully customised questionnaire.
+It supports grabbing of location and a photo as well as a fully customised questionnaire.

-##Usage
+The questionnairecan be loaded in to the app from JSON and results are submitted using standard HTTP POST parameters.

+The app defaults to the Landscape Connect server but can use any server by providing a full URL to download a valid questionnaire.

+##Installation
 The Android code has been developed inside Android studio with Gradle.

-It's designed to work with a JSON Api which is described in the Api documentation.
+A Google API key will need to be grabbed to use the FusedLocationProvider service.

 ##Testing
 ADB Monkey can be used to perform automated monkey testing on the app: